aladin002dz/next-auth-prototype/README.md

 This project demonstrates a modern authentication implementation using Next.js and Next-Auth v5 (Auth.js).
 It showcases the latest features of Auth.js including:

 - Server-side authentication with the new Next-Auth v5 API
-- Type-safe authentication using the latest Auth.js features
-- Middleware-based route protection
 - Google OAuth provider integration
-- Clean and modern UI with Tailwind CSS
 - User profile display with avatar
 - Secure session management
+- Clean and modern UI with Tailwind CSS
 - Responsive design